top of page

 Why Diluting a Complete Chicken Feed Is Like Diluting Infant Formula

 Just as babies need complete nutrition from breast milk or formula, chickens thrive on a complete feed - no extras required.
 A helpful way to understand poultry nutrition is to compare it to infant nutrition.
 Breast milk and infant formula are considered nutritionally complete foods.
-They are carefully designed to provide everything an infant requires for growth, development, and survival —in precise amounts and ratios.
-Because of this, no one would consider diluting breast
+They are carefully designed to provide everything an infant requires for growth, development, and survival—in precise amounts and ratios.
+Because of this, no one would consider diluting breast mi

 Feb 15